Parkway Parade: History

-Further facelifts were done to mall's exterior featuring an expanded seating area for first floor restaurants in 2011, and repositioning of the mall's entrance area.
-Completed at the end of 2012, the new layout added around 10 new tenants to the expansion, which includes Din Tai Fung, Papparich and Twelve Cupcakes.
+Further facelifts were done to mall's exterior featuring an expanded alfresco-dining to the first floor in 2011, with the removal of the 'Waterfall' leisure feature and repositioning of the mall's entrance area.
+Completed in end 2012, the new alfresco-dining area houses around 10 new tenants to the expansion, which includes Din Tai Fung, PappaRich and Twelve Cupcakes.